MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/quickstart.md

 }
 ```

-If you do not set **Publish** to **TRUE**, you will need to push it to the published state using [PublishDraftItem](/rest/api/playfab/economy/catalog/publish-draft-item).
+If you do not set `Publish` to `true`, you will need to push it to the published state using [PublishDraftItem](/rest/api/playfab/economy/catalog/publish-draft-item).
 Once an Item is published, it's searchable and available publicly.
 You need to use the "itemId" returned from the GetDraftItem response in order to publish.

 ## See also